 Molly's Hot Springs Idaho Wild Hot Spring Soaking

 • Molly's Hot Springs is a secluded spot for a refreshing dip on the river hillside

 Molly's Hot Springs is a secluded soaking spot along the South Fork Salmon River in the scenic Boise National Forest.
-The springs sit on a steep, geothermal hillside overlooking the picturesque river valley 28 miles northeast of the town of Cascade.
+The springs sit on a steep geothermal hillside overlooking a beautiful river valley, about 28 miles northeast of the town of Cascade.

-Locals named Molly's Hot Springs "the Duke" because it was the favorite soaking spot for actors John Wayne and Robert Mitchum.
+Locals named Molly's Hot Springs "the Duke" because it was a favorite soaking spot for actors John Wayne and Robert Mitchum.

+Molly's Hot Springs Idaho Wild Hot Spring Soaking